ThDilos/ThDilos.Fox.Origin/README.md

 1. For Forge Side, Alex's Cave will somehow nullify the Night Vision Skill in this Origin [Found by HeartlessRiku369]
    > This problem occurs for all Forge Origin that uses Night Vision, there is no fix for that unless the Forge Origin updates
 2. Entity Culling will make the Hunt Skill's Mob sensing terrible
-   > The Mod prevents mobs that you can't see from rendering, for performance.
+   > The Mod prevents mobs that you can't see from rendering, for performance.\
-   > Meanwhile the Mob sensing skill is for you to see mobs across the walls.
+   > Meanwhile the Mob sensing skill is for you to see mobs across the walls.\
-   > This mod would cause you to only see mobs that you can normally see.
+   > This mod would cause you to only see mobs that you can normally see.\
+   > Making this skill kinda useless

 ---